Krishna-Kumar-Balasubramanian/Medical_Symptoms_App/medical_symptoms_cheaker-main/medical_symptoms_cheaker-main/README.md

 ## Team 6:
 Bhargavi Basavapatna Keshav
 Divya Mahesh Prabhu
 Krishna Kumar Balasubramanian
 Nhan Ngoc Pham
-Pooja Srinivasan

 ## Introduction:
 The project is a mobile application (Android) that will use machine learning models and data analysis to predict the disease that the user may have, based on the symptoms provided by user, and provide recommendations for nearest medical services based on severity of diseases.